AI Product Architecture & Operations10 min read

 In production, it hallucinates, takes wrong actions, costs a fortune, and users lose trust within a week.

 The fix is always the same: decompose the everything agent into narrow, single-purpose workflows.
 Each workflow has clear inputs, outputs, success criteria, and cost ceilings.
-Boring agents that do one thing reliably will always outperform impressive agents that do everything unreliably.
+Agents that do one thing reliably will always outperform impressive agents that do everything unreliably.